 Fletcher, who had been brought in on The Motion Picture to redesign the uniforms William Ware Theiss had designed for the original television series, was tasked with redesigning them again.
 This time, though, there would be less budget.

 Fletcher and Producer Robert Sallin decided to salvage what they could from the costumes that had been created for the first movie by changing the tailoring and the colors.
 A series of dye tests revealed that the old uniforms could take three different colors well: a blue grey, a gold and a dark red.
 The plan was to use these modified uniforms for the non-commissioned crew and cadets while enough money was found to design an entirely new wardrobe for main characters.

 Hornblower in space

 When Nicholas Meyer joined the production as director, he had some specific ideas about what he wanted to see in the new costumes.

 I decided that this was going to be Hornblower in outer space, so I said, “OK, if this is going to be the navy, let’s hem them look like the navy; they shouldn’t be walking around in pyjamas,” which seemed to me to be what the uniforms in the first movie and the TV show looked like.

 Fletcher began work by producing a series of quick sketches.
 “I’ve always been used to an almost automatic drawing method,” he explained.

 I scribble a lot and out of the scribbles comes the idea.
 Then I link that visual I’ve found for myself with other things intellectually and produce a scheme.

-Fletcher was careful not to reproduce any specific naval uniforms and used the dark red color that had been discovered during the dry tests.
-Meyer was keen on this approach, since it made the costumes dramatic and created a strong contrast with the background.
+Fletcher was careful not to reproduce any specific naval uniforms and used the dark red color that had been discovered during the dye tests.
+Meyer liked this approach, since it made the costumes dramatic and created a strong contrast with the background.